 Recent years have seen technology breakthroughs that have led to significant improvements in well-productivity and lower operating costs.
 This allowed for production to increase in 2016 even despite fewer new wells being drilled during that year’s world wide energy downturn.
 Drilling activity, however, skyrocketed in 2017 with a record number of new wells drilled, with over 370 wells rig released.
 The surge in drilling activity lead to a 26 percent increase in overall gas production compared to the previous year.
 At the end of 2017, total gas production in the BC’s Montney south of the Peace River totalled approximately 2.9 Bcf/d (billion cubic feet per day).
 Encana alone drilled 50 wells during 2017, while Veresen lead processing expansion by completing construction of their Tower, Sunrise, and Saturn facilities, adding 1 Bcf/d of processing capacity.
-The first part of 2018 promises to see further production increases with around 200 newly drilled wells still waiting to come online (as of February 2018).

-Getting “Super Liquids Rich” in the Montney
+Getting “Super Liquids Rich” in the B.C.
+Montney

 With each well drilled, gas plant commissioned, and compressor station built, long-term, well-paying jobs are secured for local service, transportation, construction, and hospitality industries.
 And it’s these industries, along with the rest of the spin-off economic activity, that are sure to keep Dawson Creek thriving and vibrant for decades to come.